Nalipp/Stat-su/README.md

   new TimeSlip document components
   - startedTime // tracks the last time the timmer was started
   - stoppedTime // tracks the last time the timmer was stopped
+  - allTimes    // array that tracks all the times
-  - totalTime   // tracks the total calculated times of all TimeSlipTimes
+  - totalTime   // tracks the total calculated times of all TimeSlip.allTimes

   steps
   - xclick the start button and display a green fullpage screen this page should have access to the list item data